s7minhas/victimization/notes/abm_modeling.md

+# 7/17/2020

+abm results hold with fixed and random effects for game. just note that the fixed effect model takes about 18 hours to run.

 # 7/1/2020

 - final model for abm will be a negative binomial with random effects, mean of dv is about 2.4 and var is about 6.8 so we're justified in our choice of negative binomial over poisson